-Kimpton Ltd. are a family-owned Wirral based company, and we believe in leading the thinking through our corporate and social responsibility.
+Kimpton Ltd. is a family-owned Wirral based company, and we believe in leading the thinking through our corporate and social responsibility.
 We were doing this years before the term had even been invented because we believe it’s the right way for any business to behave.
 So, we back our words up with the way we act.
 Since the business was formed in 1963, we have striven to be a force for good in supporting our customers, our team and the area in which we live and work.

 We do this through our commitment to supporting our team in their own charitable endeavours as well as giving time, money and support to local charities and local volunteer-run organisations.